koayon/awesome-adaptive-computation/README.md

 **Dynamic Evaluation**
 [blog](https://gwern.net/doc/ai/nn/dynamic-evaluation/index)

 > Dynamic evaluation is an inference-time finetuning approach which which allows for online learning to increase performance on a given task.
 This was popular for RNN approaches but has fallen out of favour due to wanting simple-to-deploy models over an API and the rise of In-Context Learning.
 Similar approaches have seen some success on the [ARC challenge](https://arcprize.org/arc).
+See also [Jack Cole interview](https://lab42.global/community-interview-jack-cole/)

 **Attention and The Transformer, Vaswani et al (2017)** [pdf](https://arxiv.org/pdf/1706.03762.pdf)